nikitablack/rust_vulkan_bindings_test/README.md

-# rust_vulkan_teapot
+# rust_vulkan_bindings_test
-Project for testing rust and Vulkan
+Project for testing how bindings work in rust